-- Check both boxes if your app offers a mixed reality experience on both device types, like the Mixed Reality Academy "island" app from Build 2017.
+- Check both boxes if your app offers a mixed reality experience on both device types, like the Mixed Reality Academy "Project Island" app from Build 2017.

 If you selected "PC" above, you'll want to set the "mixed reality setup" (activity level).
 This only applies to mixed reality experiences that run on PCs connected to immersive headsets, as mixed reality apps on HoloLens are world-scale and the user doesn't define a boundary during setup.

 - Choose Seated + standing if your app is designed with the intention that the user stays in one position (an example would be a game where you're seated in a cockpit of an aircraft).